easyt0re/piecewiseLinearModel/README.md

 all model could be clipped at simulation time = 1 s for details

 # 20180822
+(20190725) this was actually how I "linearized" IJC to obtain control plant
 ## started to "measure/estimate" moment of inertia w.r.t each joint
 the idea was to, first fix every joint and turn the mechanism into a structure, and then spin the structure at a constant acceleration